 One of the answers you get from some of the vendors selling you data center fabrics is “you can use any topology you wish” and then they start to rattle off an impressive list of buzzword-bingo-winning terms like full mesh, hypercube and Clos fabric.
 While full mesh sounds like a great idea (after all, what could possibly go wrong if every switch can talk directly to any other switch), it’s actually the worst possible architecture (apart from the fully randomized Monkey Design).

 Imagine you just bought a bunch (let’s say eight, to keep the math simple) of typical data center switches.
-Most of them use the same chipset today, so you probably got 48 x 10GE ports and 4 x 40GE ports that you can use as 16 x 10GE ports.
+Most of them use the same chipset today, so you probably got 48x10GE ports and 4x40GE ports1 that you can split into 16x10GE ports.
 Using the pretty standard 1:3 oversubscription, you dedicate 48 ports for server connections and 16 ports for intra-fabric connectivity … and you wire them in a full mesh (next diagram), giving you 20 Gbps of bandwidth between any two switches.

 Have we gained anything (apart from some goodwill from our friendly vendor/system integrator)?

 Actually we did – using the Clos fabric you get a maximum of 160 Gbps between any pair of edge switches.
-Obviously the maximum amount of traffic any edge switch can send into the fabric or receive from it is still limited to 160 Gbps (unless you use unicorn-based OpenFlow you can’t really violate the laws of physics), but we’re no longer limiting our ability to use all available bandwidth.
+Obviously the maximum amount of traffic any edge switch can send into the fabric or receive from it is still limited to 160 Gbps2, but we’re no longer limiting our ability to use all available bandwidth.

-Now imagine you use slightly bigger core switches and attach uplinks directly to them.
-Shake the whole thing a bit, let the edge switches “fall to the floor” and you have the traditional 2-tier data center network design (or a 3-tier design if you use the Nexus 5000/FEX combo).
+Now shake the whole thing a bit, let the edge switches “fall to the floor” and you have the traditional 2-tier data center network design.
 Maybe we weren’t so stupid after all …